SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_3/phase3_decisions.md

 - Overall F1 worse than baseline

 **Conclusion:**
-- Additional complexity degraded performance → Dataset too small for complex tuning to be effective.
+- Additional complexity degraded performance → dataset too small for complex tuning to be effective.
 - Freezing may have limited the model's learning capacity for this specific task, preventing it from adapting to the nuances of entity validation.
 - Model became under-adaptive and over-regularised.

 ---

-#### 10.7 Sixth Training Run: Stratified Cross-Validation
+#### 10.7 Sixth Training Run: Stratified 5-Fold Cross-Validation

-**Changes:**
-- Removed freezing
-- Retained advanced hyperparameters
+**Changes and Rationale:**
+1. **Removed freezing:**
+  - All BERT layers are trainable again
+  - Allows full adaption to the task
+2. **Retained advanced hyperparameters:**
+  - To see if the tuning can improve performance when applied across multiple data splits
+  - Maintains consistency with the previous run for comparability
-- Applied 5-fold stratified cross-validation
+3. **Applied 5-fold stratified cross-validation:**

-**Rationale:**
-- Removed freezing as it did not improve performance
-- Assess robustness and stability of performance across different data splits
+  - Assess performance across different train/validation splits
-- Confirm that results are not an artifact of a specific train/validation split
+  - Provides a more robust estimate of generalisation performance
+  - Quantifies variability and stability of results

 **Results:**